thchang/VectorClass/README.md

 The following 2 subroutines are used to safely allocate and deallocate VECTOR objects:
- - NEWVECTOR(VEC, IERR, DIM) allocates VEC as a new VECTOR object.
-   The DIM argument is optional.
-If provided, it specifies the length of the first dimension.
+ - VEC = [REAL|INT]VECTOR([DIM, ISTAT]) allocates VEC as a new VECTOR object.
+The optional argument DIM, if provided, specifies the length of the first (static) dimension.
 If omitted, the first dimension is assumed to have length 1 (note, that even if it has length 1, the first dimension must still be treated as a vector, not a scalar).
- - VECTORFREE(VEC, IERR) frees any memory currently allocated for VEC.
+ - VEC%FREE([ISTAT]) frees any memory currently allocated for VEC.

-The following 4 subroutines are used to manage memory.
+The following 5 subroutines are used to manage memory.
 Note, that the argument ITEM must match the first dimension and type of VEC.
- - VECTORPUSH(VEC, ITEM, IERR) pushes ITEM to the end of VEC, resizing if necessarry.
+ - VEC%PUSH(ITEM[, ISTAT]) pushes ITEM(:) to the end of VEC, resizing if necessarry.
- - VECTORPOP(VEC, ITEM, IERR) pops the top item off the back of VEC, resizing if necessarry and returns the value in ITEM.
+ - VEC%POP(ITEM[, ISTAT]) pops the top item off the back of VEC, resizing if necessarry and returns the value in ITEM(:).
- - VECTORINS(VEC, ITEM, IND, IERR) inserts ITEM at location IND.
+ - VEC%INSERT(ITEM, IND[, ISTAT]) inserts ITEM at location IND.
- - VECTORDEL(VEC, IND, IERR) deletes the item at location IND.
+ - VEC%DELETE(IND[, ISTAT]) deletes the item at location IND.
+ - VEC%SET(IND, ITEM[, ISTAT]) sets the value of VEC location IND to ITEM(:).

-The following 2 functions are provided for data access:
+The following 4 functions are provided for data access:
- - VECTORITEM(VEC, IND, IERR) returns the one dimensional array located at index IND.
+ - VEC%ITEM(IND[, IERR]) returns the one-dimensional array located at index IND.
+ - VEC%DAT() returns the entire two-dimensional data set currently stored in VEC (first dimension fixed, second dynamic).
+ - VEC%DIM() returns the integer valued size of the first (static) dimension of VEC.
- - VECTORLENGTH(VEC) returns the integer valued length of VEC (VEC%LENGTH).
+ - VEC%LENGTH() returns the integer valued size of the second (dynamic) dimension of VEC.

 ### Installation